Samri2/currency-converter-app/README.md

 Currency Converter App (FXConvert)

-A sleek, responsive web app built with React and Tailwind CSS to convert currencies in real-time with up-to-date exchange rates.
+A sleek, responsive web app built with React and CSS to convert currencies in real-time with up-to-date exchange rates.

  Features